 If we increase the frequency of our sine wave, then we will see, that the original and the first image are getting closer and closer.
 Because real FIR filters have finite length and finite slope, above 20 kHz the reconstruction filter (interpolation filter in oversampling DACs) can't filter out the first image.
 As a result of this there is some amplitude modulation at very close to half the sampling rate, but fortunately this region is inaudible.
 For example, if we sample a 22049 Hz sine wave at 44100 Hz, then in the sampled sine wave the first image component will be at 22051 Hz (44100 - 22049).
 If we could hear this region, then we would hear the amplitude modulation.
 But we can't.

-Actually, this strange behaviour at Fs/2 depends on the anti-aliasing filter.
+Actually, this strange behaviour at Fs/2 depends on the anti-aliasing filter too.
 Usually anti-aliasing filters have full attenuation at Fs/2, so 22049 Hz and 22051 Hz will be completely attenuated.
-But there are some filters that have -6 dB attenuation at Fs/2 (these are the 0.45/0.55 filters) so they will not filter out this range.
+However, some filters have only 6 dB attenuation at Fs/2 (these are the 0.45/0.55 filters) and they will not filter out this range.

 Myth: At 44.1 kHz sampling rate the anti-alias and reconstruction filters produce audible ringing

 That's true that steep filters produce high degree of ringing and have poor impulse response, but if the low pass filter's cut-off frequency is above 16 kHz, then the ringing will not be audible - which is the case with the normal audio CD-format.
 At a sampling rate of 44.1 kHz the frequency of the ringing of the anti-alias filter and the DAC reconstruction filter is between 20 kHz and 22 kHz (the real frequency depends on the cut-off frequency and order (slope)).
 In other word the ringing of these filters have ultrasonic components only.